8 Worthwhile Things to Do in Suzhou in 1-3 Days

 SUZHOU TOP ATTRACTION :: Classical Gardens

-We could easily devote an entire website to covering the classical gardens of Suzhou, but in this article, we’ve decided to focus on three of the best:
+We could easily devote an entire website to covering the classical gardens of Suzhou, but in this article, we’ve decided to focus on two of the best: The huge Humble Administrator’s Garden and the old Master of the Nets garden.

 things to do in suzhou old town classical gardens